charliecalvert/CloudNotes/Prog270/Week05.md

 	// Optional fake login controls here.
 	</div><!--/.navbar-collapse -->

+Make sure you update your repository by committing and pushing your changes.
+That might look something like this:

+	git add .
+	git commit -m "Updates for Week 05 assignment" git push

-Turn in a link to your repository where you have checked in your code.
+Turn in a link to your updated repository where you have checked in your code.
 In your repository, include the markdown that you used as the basis for your page.
 Your markdown does not have to look like your finished page, it just needs the content that you pasted into your